Systolic volume of homology classes: Manifolds with singularities as extrema of the systolic volume

 \end{enumerate} Then there exists a homotopy $\{f_t\}_{0 \leq t \leq 1}$ of $f_0 = f$ which is constant on $X \setminus D'$ and such that

 the last union being empty if $n=2$. \end{lemma}

-We refer to \cite[p.378-380]{Eps66} for a proof as the construction of the homotopy $f_t$ occurs in $D'$ and so carries over to our context.
-We state the corresponding version of Hopf's Theorem in the orientable case.
+We refer the reader to \cite[p.378-380]{Eps66} for a proof of Lemma \ref{lem:Hopf1}, which will work in our setting, as the construction of the homotopy $f_t$ occurs in $D'$ and, therefore, carries over to our context.
+We will now state the corresponding version of Hopf's Theorem in the orientable case.

 \begin{lemma} Let $X$ be an admissible orientable connected pseudomanifold and $(Y, Y_1)$ an orientable relative manifold of the same dimension $m \geq 3$.
 Suppose that $f : X \longrightarrow Y$ is a map of degree $k$ inducing an epimorphism between fundamental groups.